biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/beta_group_significance_beta4.png
    :align:   center

 Several parameters have been automatically selected for you.
 In the field, "The beta diversity metric... (metric)", we will specify the beta diversity distance metric to use in our analysis.
 Note that if you attempt to create a distance matrix that already exists in the Processing network, you will get an error stating such.
-For example, if you have already created a beta diversity distance matrix using the Bray-Curtis dissimilarity metric, you will have to select a unique metric here (e.g., "Aitchison distnace").
+For example, if you have already created a beta diversity distance matrix using the Bray-Curtis dissimilarity metric, you will have to select a unique metric here (e.g., "Aitchison distance").
 In the "Phylogenetic tree" field enter "/databases/gg/13_8/trees/97_otus.tree", and click "Add Command".

 To create the beta group significance analysis, select the "distance_matrix (distance_matrix)" artifact of interest in the Processing network, and select "Beta diversity group significance" from the drop-down menu.
 The parameters will appear below the workflow diagram: